bringauto/virtual-vehicle/README.md

 ## Route creation

-- Choose draw nodes tool(left tool bar) and draw way (list of points connected by line) by adding points, press esc when finnished, repeat until you have all ways you need (usually one is enough if you do not wnat to share ways in multiple routes)
+- Choose draw nodes tool(left tool bar) and draw way (list of points connected by line) by adding points, press esc when finished, repeat until you have all ways you need (usually one is enough if you do not what to share ways in multiple routes)
 - With select/move tool select all ways you want to include in route and in relation tab add relation with plus button
 - in pop-up add required tags - type=way and name=<route name>